melektron/el_std_cpp/include/el/msglink/README.md

 Traditionally, events have been identified by a simple string, it's name.
 There is nothing inherently wrong with this approach, but it introduces additional places to make mistakes.
 One may want to listen to the same event in multiple places of a program but might make a typo when identifying the event name or forget to update one listener after changing the name.

-Language features such as enums, constants or TS literal types will solve this issue.
-However, msglink aims to integrate this as a requirement in it's implementation.
+Language features such as enums, constants or TS literal types will solve this issue. msglink aims to integrate this as a requirement in it's implementation.
 This goes hand-in-hand nicely with the previous point, strict types.
 Every event has to have a defined and validatable data type which also defines the name of the event it is associated with.
 After defining it once, this event type can be used everywhere in the program (details depend on language implementation) to refer to this specific event, there cannot be typos in the event name and it is impossible emit events with the wrong data structure.

 ## Data subscriptions